Antori91/Home_Automation/README.md

      - Blockly: enter again the blockly
      - Scripts: copy again all the (modified) scripts and setup again Crontab
   -  Install the Cluster feature :
-     - Copy the cluster scripts (nodejs and shell) in the backup server
+     - Copy the cluster scripts (nodejs and shell) to the backup server
      - update myIDXtoSync repository at line 118 of mqtt_Cluster.js file according to the devices to synchronize
      - Setup Crontab to run it at boot
   - Install the Alarm scripts (nodejs and shell) in the dedicated Alarm server